MicrochipTech/atsamr34_lorawan_lora_modulation/README.md

 ## Tutorial

-- Start Atmel Studio 7 IDE
+- Start Microchip Studio 7 IDE
 - Open this project
-- From the Atmel Studio menu, go to: Build -> Build Solution
+- From the Microchip Studio menu, go to: Build -> Build Solution
 - Flash the firmware on the two ATSAMR34 Xplained Pro boards
 - Open two Tera Term sessions with 115200 bps 8N1 configuration.
 - Reset the two boards